wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-wandering.rst

             -p scan_time:=0.033 -p range_min:=0.1 -p range_max:=2.5 \
             -p output_frame:=camera_0_depth_frame &

 The ``depthimage_to_laserscan`` node publishes the topic ``/scan``, which is subscribed by several other nodes.
 The laser scan messages, which are broadcast via this topic, must include a frame id.
 This frame id, whose default value is ``camera_depth_frame``, must be adapted to the actual link name on the robot.
-According to the TF2 tree of the |jackal| robot, which is shown on the :doc:`./jackal-intel-robotics-sdk` page, the actual link name is ``camera_0_depth_frame``.
+According to the TF2 tree of the Jackal robot, which is shown on the :doc:`./jackal-intel-robotics-sdk` page, the actual link name is ``camera_0_depth_frame``.